 Mine was the top bunk, which I was quite happy about.
 It was a little tricky to climb up to, but once installed, I was well clear of the people passing backwards and forward, and being above everyone’s heads meant I felt I had a bit more privacy than the lower bunks.
 You don’t get much space, and not enough headroom to sit up properly – but I thought it was rather cosy.
 Though possibly slightly too cosy if you’re on the taller or larger side…

 Because the carriages are open-plan, and anyone can wander through the train, you’ll need to think about security.
 We all cuddled up to our valuables like they were a fluffy teddy-bear (or cute partner!), but you’ll have to put your luggage on the floor under the bottom berth.
 A top tip is to bring a travel padlock that comes with a cable, so you can lock your bag to the bunk.
 This will deter any opportunists or professional thieves – who have been known to go through the carriages when everyone is asleep.
 Though I was told this is rare, so don’t panic.
+Certainly we all reached the end of our journey with no dramas – so yes, I think sleeper trains are pretty safe as long as you take sensible precautions.

 This family thought I was fascinating, so I stopped to chat to them.
 They were on their way home from spending the Christmas holiday in Mysuru.
 The oldest son fancied himself as a future pop star, so serenaded us with a bit of Backstreet Boys and One Direction.
 I’m not sure his sisters were terribly impressed, but I thought he was pretty good!